 E. Keep both short and long descriptions ready for your app.
 It should explain your application and its functionalities in brief.

 It is important for you to first meet all the prerequisites before proceeding further so that there is no sudden halt comes in the process because you lacking on anything.

 Steps to Publish your Android App on Google Playstore:

 After gathering all the important information, here are the steps you need to follow.

 1. Create Google Developer Account:

-    In order to publish your app, you need to first create a Google Developer account on Playstore which would charge you a one time cost of $25.
+In order to publish your app, you need to first create a Google Developer account on Playstore which would charge you a one-time cost of $25.
 You can pay the charges through your debit or credit card.
 The platform allows you to make the payment after you accept the Developer Distribution Agreement.
-You have to then provide some details such as Developer’s name that you would like to get displayed on live app page.
+You have to then provide some details such as the Developer’s name that you would like to get displayed on the live app page.
 Now, before the registration is processed, you have to wait for 2 days.
 More account information can also be added.